 You have probably at some point in your life walked away after watching an inspiring video, episode of TV, or movie in the theater, and been totally blown away by the visuals.
 Not necessarily by some amazing shot, camera angle, or visual effects, but more by the lighting and the colors used… or the lack thereof.

 That’s because the artists who craft the visuals you see on screen are masters of both light and color.
 Cinematographers, production designers, and even some directors are profoundly aware of how their choices affect the experience of the viewer.
-There’s even a whole job title called a colorist who is in charge of color correction post.
+There’s even a whole job title called a colorist, which is the person in charge of color correction in post-production.